This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This community pharmacy is located in a residential area on the edge of the town.
 Most people who use the pharmacy are from the local area and a home delivery service is available.
 The pharmacy dispenses NHS prescriptions, and it sells a range of over-the-counter medicines.
-It provides Covid-19 and seasonal flu vaccination services and some other NHS funded services including the Pharmacy First Service.
+It provides seasonal flu vaccination services, and some other NHS funded services including the Pharmacy First Service.
 The pharmacy supplies a number of medicines in multi-compartment compliance aid packs to help people take their medicines at the right time.

 Inspection summary findings